CosmWasm/book/src/basics/good-practices.md

 The [`cfg_attr`](https://doc.rust-lang.org/reference/conditional-compilation.html#the-cfg_attr-attribute) attribute is a conditional compilation attribute, similar to the `cfg` we used before for the test.
 It expands to the given attribute if the condition expands to true.
-In our case - it would expand to nothing if the feature "library" is enabled, or it would expand just to `#[entry_point]` in another case.
+In our case, it would expand to nothing if the feature "library" is enabled, otherwise it would expand to `#[entry_point]`.

-Since now to add this contract as a dependency, don't forget to enable the feature like this:
+When adding this contract as a dependency, don't forget to enable the feature like this:

 ```toml
 [dependencies]